Black Christmas (1974 film): Casting

-The central cast of Black Christmas (clockwise from left to right): Olivia Hussey, Keir Dullea, John Saxon, and Margot Kidder.

 Olivia Hussey, who had previously garnered international fame for her role as Juliet in Romeo and Juliet (1968), signed on to appear in the film after being told by a psychic that she would "make a film in Canada that would earn a great deal of money".
+Clark had also considered Jessica Harper and Cassandra Peterson for the role.
 Clark sought Keir Dullea to play the role of Peter based on his performance as Dave Bowman in 2001: A Space Odyssey (1968).
 The role of Mrs. Mac was offered to Bette Davis, who declined the part.
 Margot Kidder was cast in the role of Barb, and said she had been attracted to the character "because she was wild and out of control", and not a "conventional leading" part.
 For the role of Clare Harrison, whose murder jump-starts the film's plot, Toronto native Lynne Griffin was cast after her mother, who was also her casting agent at the time, got her an audition.
 Griffin would later go on to star in Curtains (1983), and in the acclaimed television series Wind at My Back (1996–2001).

 Gilda Radner was offered the role of Phyllis Carlson.
 She accepted the part, but dropped out one month before filming began owing to Saturday Night Live commitments, and was replaced by fellow Second City comedy troupe performer Andrea Martin.
 The role of Lieutenant Fuller was originally given to Edmond O'Brien.
 Upon his arrival to the set, however, the producers realized he would be unable to fulfill the duties required of the part due to his failing health (stemming from Alzheimer's disease).
 John Saxon, who had read the script prior, was called by the producers who offered him the role.
 He accepted, and had to arrive in Toronto from New York City within two days to begin shooting.
 Saxon had previously appeared in the first giallo film, The Girl Who Knew Too Much (1963).
 Clark always intended to cast Saxon from the beginning as he was his first choice for the role, but miscommunications between Clark and Saxon's agent resulted in O’Brien being cast before Saxon officially came aboard the film.

 For the role of the film's antagonist, Italian-Canadian actor Nick Mancuso was cast as one of the main voices in the phone call sequences.
 When auditioning for the role, director Clark had Mancuso sit in a chair facing away from him, so as not to see the actor's face.
 Clark then had Mancuso experiment with different voices in order to come up with one that was right for the character, with Clark later offering him the part.